shamuelmanrrique/petrynet/readme.md

-# Distributed systems Reliability, Causation and Group Delivery
+# Petry Net

-The finality of this project is to achieve the objectives of practice number one in subject Net and Distributed System at Zaragoza University.
+The finality of this project is learn about Petry Networks in subject Net and Distributed System at Zaragoza University.

 ## The project structure is: